github/docs/.github/actions-scripts/enterprise-server-issue-templates/deprecation-issue.md

     - [ ] Debug any test failures or unexpected results.
 - [ ] When the PR is approved, merge it in to complete the deprecation.
 This can be merged independently from step 5.

+## Step 7: Deprecate the OpenAPI description in `github/github`

+- [ ] In `github/github`, edit the release's config file in `app/api/description/config/releases/`, and change `deprecated: false` to `deprecated: true`.
+- [ ] Open a new PR, and get the required code owner approvals.
+A docs-content team member can approve it for the docs team.
+- [ ] When the PR is approved, merge the `github/github` PR.